msasikanth/MinioZooperTemplate/README.md

 I am not charging for the dash, If you like it and want to donate a few buck for the work i will be thankful to you.

-Dontae to sasikanthmiriyampalli@gmail.com through PayPal.
+Donate to sasikanthmiriyampalli@gmail.com through PayPal.

 Hope you enjoy this Dash :D